Associate the uppercase letter L and lowercase letter l with the /l/ sound as in lost, lane, and lamp.

-- Ask your child if he or she remembers what letter makes the /l/ sound.
-Provide assistance if necessary.
+- Ask your child if he or she remembers what letter makes the /l/ sound (support as needed).

-- Take turns hiding the picture cards of items from Luke's luggage around the room, pretending they are lost.
+- Take turns hiding the picture cards of items from Luke's luggage around the room, then pretend they are lost.

 - Decorate Luke's luggage with the letters L and l.

 - Help your child write a list of some items he or she found that start with the letter L.

 - Read the list together and have your child circle the L in each word.

 - The activity can be repeated several times.